phalpern/WG21-halpern/task_block_proposal-r4.md

 An object of class `task_block` cannot be constructed, destroyed, copied, or moved except by the implementation of the task block library.
 Taking the address of a `task_block` object via `operator&`  is ill formed.
-The result of obtaining its address by any other means (including `addressof`) is unspecified.
+Obtaining its address by any other means (including `addressof`) results in a pointer with unspecified value; dereferencing such a pointer results in undefined behavior.

 A `task_block` is _active_ if it was created by the nearest enclosing task block, where "task block" refers to an invocation of `define_task_block` or